 Benefits of Mexico Subsidiary Setup

-Expanding your company to Mexico is something to celebrate, and subsidiaries in the country enjoy many benefits.
+Expanding your company to Mexico is something to celebrate, and subsidiaries in the country enjoy some benefits.
 For example, setting up a subsidiary allows you to grow your company while avoiding liability in Mexico.

 The parent company in the US will have control over the Mexico subsidiary.
 That means any litigation, fines, or compliance issues will fall on the parent company as the Employer of Record.
 Your Mexico branch will decrease its liability while still operating as a part of the overall company.